r9r-dev/portaefik/README.md

 Because it's hard to master and not really needed for such small projects and for personal use.
 It's subject to discuss anyway :)

 # Features
- * Reverse proxy exposing only 443 (my domain is in HSTS preload list)
+ * Reverse proxy exposing only 443 and redirect 80 to 443
  * Simple configuration, clean, lightweight, forgetable
  * Able to manage many domain names and/or subdomains
  * Automagically creating validated certificates (with Let's Encrypt)
- * Ready to load-balance frontend if needed (in the future)
+ * Ready to load-balance frontend with backends if needed (in the future)
- * Using docker (because it's cool !)
+ * Docker administration from a friendly web interface

 # Services
 ## Traefik